Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Notation, Preliminaries and Assumptions

 \begin{asm}[Number of Predictors] The number of predictors satisfies $p = \lfloor K_p T^{r_p} \rfloor$ for some $K_p > 0$ and $0 \leq r_p < {r_\alpha \over r_\alpha+1} \wedge {r_m-2 \over 2} $. \end{asm}

 Assumption \ref{asm:nparams} states that the number of predictors is a function of $T$.
 This assumption allows the number of predictors to be constant or to grow sublinearly in $T$.
-Importantly, the maximum rate of growth of the number of predictors $p$ is bounded by the number of moments and the amount of dependence of the data.
-The more moments and the less dependent the data are, the higher the maximum rate of growth of the number of predictors.
-If the data has has at least four moments, then the number of predictors is only constrained by the amount of dependence in the data.
+Importantly, the bound on the rate of growth of the number of predictors $p$ depends on the number of moments and the amount of dependence of the data.
+The more moments and the less dependence, the higher the maximum rate of growth of the number of predictors.
+If the data have at least four moments, then the number of predictors is only constrained by the amount of dependence in the data.